-These instances demonstrate that DOS will, when convenient, share voter registration and voting data with others, both inside and outside Pennsylvania state government, and reinforces the conclusion that 4 Pa.
-Code § 183.14(c)(3) does not restrict DOS's ability to engage in non-public disclosure of driver's license and Social Security numbers.
+These instances demonstrate that DOS will, when convenient, share voter registration and voting data with others, both inside and outside Pennsylvania state government, and reinforces the conclusion that neither the Constitution of Pennsylvania or 4 Pa.
+Code § 183.14(c)(3) restrict DOS's ability to engage in non-public disclosure of driver's license and Social Security numbers.

-E. It Is Department of State Policy to Disclose Voter ID Numbers to the Public.
+E. It Is Department of State Policy to Publicly Disclose Voter ID Numbers.